freeCodeCamp/guide/src/pages/bootstrap/index.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/popper.js/1.11.0/umd/popper.min.js" integrity="sha384-b/U6ypiBEHpOf/4+1nzFpr53nxSS+GLCkfwBdFNTxtclqqenISfwAzpKaMNFNmj4" crossorigin="anonymous"></script>
 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0-beta/js/bootstrap.min.js" integrity="sha384-h0AbiXch4ZDo7tp9hKZ4TsHbi047NrKGLO3SEJAg45jXxnGIfYzk4Si90RDIqNm1" crossorigin="anonymous"></script>
 ```
+_Note: These are only examples and may change without notice.
+Please refer to a CDN for current links to include in your project._

+##### Linking to another source

-Or, alternatively, you can download all of Bootstraps source files including Sass, JavaScript, and the build system with Bower, Composer, Meteor, or npm.
+You can download all of Bootstraps source files including Sass, JavaScript, and the build system with Bower, Composer, Meteor, or npm.
 This allows greater control and the option to include or exclude modules as needed.

 `npm install bootstrap@4.0.0-beta`